php/php-langspec/spec/13-functions.md

 Until the outer function is called at least once, its inner function does not exist.
 Even if the outer function is called, if its runtime logic bypasses the definition of the inner function, that inner function still does not exist.
-The conditionally defined function comes into existance when the execution flow reaches the point where the function is defined.
+The conditionally defined function comes into existence when the execution flow reaches the point where the function is defined.

 Any function containing [`yield`](10-expressions.md#yield-operator) is a *generator function*.